What is Alzheimer disease?

 Can Alzheimer disease be prevented?

-What are the complications of Alzheimer disease?
+What are possible complications of Alzheimer disease?

 Living with Alzheimer disease